 “Infants and babies can sweat profusely, causing them to be soaking wet, especially during the deepest stages of the sleep cycle,” says Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and most recently Chief of Staff at CHOC Children’s at Mission Hospital.

-Can all the sweating in a baby
+Can all the sweating in a baby ever be normal?

 “Because newborns spend an average of 15-18 hours a day sleeping, they can often be found in bed very sweaty, even if the temperature in the room is comfortable,” explains Dr. Winkelmann.